 The set also excels when it comes to handling insurance and reinsurance disputes.
 We recognise nine barristers in this edition for their outstanding work representing clients on an array of matters including coverage disputes, fraud, non-disclosure and Bermuda Form matters.

 Civil fraud is another area in which the set performs well this year.
-Ten silks and juniors are distinguished in our corresponding chapter for their leading work on freezing injunctions, asset recovery and fraud claims.
+Eleven silks and juniors are distinguished in our corresponding chapter for their leading work on freezing injunctions, asset recovery and fraud claims.

 Key barristers at the set include Toby Landau QC who ranks highly among peers for his world-class arbitration practice.
 Joe Smouha QC is hailed as a leading light for high-value commercial disputes, while Paul McGrath QC draws high praise for his impressive work on contentious asset recovery proceedings.
 Claire Blanchard QC is commended for her impressive advocacy across four practice areas – international trade and commodities, insurance and reinsurance, energy, and shipping.

 Well-established set One Essex Court is renowned for its leading offering at the UK Bar.
 It performs well in this edition and showcases the breadth of its expertise achieving 56 listings across eight practice areas.

 Banking and finance is a clear strength of the set, with 16 silks and juniors recognised in this edition for their excellence handling related disputes for a range of clients, including financial institutions, banks, funds and private clients.

 Energy and natural resources is a further area in which the set excels.
 We single out 11 of its barristers for their market-leading work representing clients in contractual, regulatory and transactions disputes across a range of sectors including oil and gas, power and renewables.